Penrith Rural District

 Penrith was a rural district within the administrative county of Cumberland, England that existed from 1894 to 1974 with slight boundary changes in 1934.

 The district largely corresponded to the ancient Leath Ward of Cumberland but excluding the parishes of Penrith and Alston with Garrigill.
 The area had been a rural sanitary district prior to the Local Government Act 1894.
 Penrith itself was covered by Penrith Urban District, which the Rural District surrounded on the west, north and east.

-The council was based at offices known as Mansion House in Penrith now used by its successor authority Eden District Council.
+The council was based at offices known as Mansion House in Penrith which were used by its successor authority Eden District Council.

 Within the district's boundaries was a small part of the Lake District National Park.

 The district was abolished by the Local Government Act 1972 on 1 April 1974, being merged with other districts to form the Eden district.

 At its demise in 1974 the district was divided into the civil parishes of: